epics-base/exampleJava/src/services/rdbService/RDBSERVICE_README.txt

    E.g. % cd ~/Development/epicsV4/workspace_hg_beta2/exampleJava/src/services/rdbService

-2. If you have never started the server before (for instance you are deploying a fresh install), then you'll need to edit rdb_setup.bash to change values of WORKSPACE and RDBXML (possibly others).
+2. If you have never started the server before (for instance you are deploying a fresh install), then you'll need to edit rdb_setup.bash to change value of WORKSPACE.

 3. Start the server in one terminal

    E.g. % ./rdbServerRunner

-   Verify that the line beginning "installed records.." shows records from rdbService.xml, and it looks successful.
    You should see, at the end of the startup echos, "Running server ..."

 4. Terminate the server with a SIGTERM (like CTRL-C in its process window) - after you've tested it with the client below of course.